infiniteflight/infiniteflight-docs/developer-reference/live-api/overview.md

 ## Conditions of Use

-- All apps are required to have a timeout feature if the app isn’t being used.
-We don’t want users to have the app running for hours if no-one is looking.
+- All apps are required to have a timeout feature if the app isn't being used.
+We don't want users to have the app running for hours if no-one is looking.
 If no action is taken for 15 minutes, have your apps stop downloading new content unless the user presses a button (FlightRadar24 does this on their site).

 - No permanent storing of data retrieved via the API is permitted.
 (You cannot keep the data in your own database).
 Caching is permitted.